Zarcolio/clio/README.md

 # Command Line Input Output

-Bunch of tools that take input from stdin, do some stuff and give output to stdout, making them perfect for use in pided commands.
+Bunch of tools that take input from stdin, do some stuff and give output to stdout, making them perfect for use in piped commands.

 For example:
 subfinder -silent -d askubuntu.com|resolves|useshttp -p 80,443,8443 -s success,403,401|2cmd 2cmd-cutycapt.txt -v